aklump/website_backup/documentation/source/README.md

 ## Quick Start

-- Install in your repository root using `cloudy pm-install aklump/backup`
+- Install in your repository root using `cloudy pm-install aklump/website_backup`
 - Open _bin/config/website_backup.yml_ and modify as needed.
 - Open _bin/config/website_backup.local.yml_ and ...; be sure to ignore this file in SCM as it contains your AWS credentials.
+- Create a cron job that executes _bin/website_backup_ at the desired interval:

 ## Requirements